-- 1 This statement has been prepared under accounting policies which comply with accounting policies and accounting standards as defined in the Corporations Act or other standards acceptable to the Exchange. - 2 This statement, and the financial statements under the Corporations Act, use the same accounting policies. - 3 This statement gives a true and fair view of the matters disclosed. - 4 This statement is based on financial statements, which have been audited. - 5 If the accounts have been or are being audited or subject to review and the audit report is not attached, details of any qualifications are attached/will follow-immediately they are available. (delete one).

-6 The issuer does not have a formally constituted audit committee.
+- 1 This statement has been prepared under accounting policies which comply with accounting policies and accounting standards as defined in the Corporations Act or other standards acceptable to the Exchange. - 2 This statement, and the financial statements under the Corporations Act, use the same accounting policies. - 3 This statement gives a true and fair view of the matters disclosed. - 4 This statement is based on financial statements, which have been audited. - 5 The accounts have been audited and the audit report is attached. - 6 The issuer does not have a formally constituted audit committee.